eepgwde/jspring0/spring0/xtra/docs/maven1.md

     -Dpackaging=<packaging> \
     -DgeneratePom=true

-And

 Where each refers to:

     <path-to-file>: the path to the file to load e.g → c:\kaptcha-2.3.jar
     <group-id>: the group that the file should be registered under e.g → com.google.code
     <artifact-id>: the artifact name for the file e.g → kaptcha
     <version>: the version of the file e.g → 2.3
     <packaging>: the packaging of the file e.g. → jar

 https://maven.apache.org/general.html#importing-jars

+You then add a conventional dependency.
+Maven does not download, because it is already there.

 ## Change the Test Resources